*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

 There are several benefits of having multiple health insurance plans as discussed herewith:

 In situations where claims get rejected by health insurance companies, it can be a disaster for the family, paying for huge medical expenses from the pocket.
-Here, multiple polices have tremendous benefits.
-If health insurance claim is rejected by one insurer, it can be accepted by another, and thus, the entire claim money is not lost.
-Thus, having multiple health insurance polices act as a hedge against claim rejections.
+Here, multiple policies have tremendous benefits.
+If a health insurance claim is rejected by one insurer, it can be accepted by another, and thus, the entire claim money is not lost.
+Thus, having multiple health insurance policies act as a hedge against claim rejections.

 |You may also like to Read: Deduction under Section 80C for AY 2016-17|

 Instead of investing in one plan with big coverage, you can buy multiple health policies.
 This will eventually add up to a big cover, and you are likely to pay lower premium amounts as compared to buying a single plan with bigger health coverage.
 Smaller covers from multiple health plans add up to a bigger coverage and also turn out to be less costly.

 Individuals can buy multiple health insurance plans from different service providers.
 This is a great way to diversify across insurers and benefit from their coverage policies.
 Moreover, claims are settled as per the contribution clause, when the claim is higher than the sum insured for one policy.
 If the sum insured is greater than the claim amount, the individual can file a claim with either of the health insurance companies.
 For pre-existing illness, both the insurance service providers will make payments as per their norms.

 Fixed benefit plans, or critical illness plans, provides protective cover in addition to the regular personal health insurance policy.
 Generally, high expense diseases or critical illnesses are not covered in the general health care plan.
 An individual can, thus, benefit from buying critical illness plan in addition to personal health policy and maximize coverage by minimizing risk.